Jana Duggar Reveals Her Feisty Side As She Takes On The Role Of Wedding Planner

 John David had every confidence that his twin sister would be able to pull his wedding together, and he was right.
 However, it got quite tense there for a while leading up to the big day.
 Monday night’s episode of Counting On revealed that even Jana Duggar can lose it once in a while.
 The Daily Mail revealed plenty of details of John and Abbie’s wedding, including that very famous first kiss, or kisses.
 But stress seemed to set in for Jana as it all came down to the wire.

 Everything came together, despite all of the issues that Jana came face-to-face with during the pre-wedding preparations.
-The major problem was that the family had to tote everything from their home in Arkansas to Ada, Oklahoma where the big event was being held.
+The major problem was that the family had to tote everything from their home in Arkansas to Ada, Oklahoma, where the big event was being held.
 The reception took place in an airport hangar, which led to a lot of stress for the 29-year-old reality star.

 There were many complications that arose for Jana and Laura, her best friend that she teamed with to help out.
 The Duggar boys decided to go with what they call “redneck engineering.”
 That means that you do whatever you need to in order to get things done.
 The brothers decided to use a ladder that they put on a lift to hang decorations from the hangar’s 10-foot ceiling.
 Jana freaked out telling them how unsafe that was.

 Jana was also not happy with the lighting guys.
-They took all day to put up a few lights causing plenty of ruckus in her life as a wedding planner.
-Things couldn’t be set up in a timely manner and she had no problem saying so.
+They took all day to put up a few lights, causing plenty of ruckus in her life as a wedding planner.
+Things couldn’t be set up in a timely manner, and she had no problem saying so.
 She strongly hinted that she was not happy to be delayed like that.
 It put everything way behind.

 A picture perfect bride and groom!
 Check out these new, never-before seen photos from John David and Abbie’s wedding. #CountingOn https://t.co/cAb3YD2jww